About Tummy Tuck / Abdominoplasty Surgery

 Risks are greatly minimized with meticulous surgical technique and expert care.
 To reduce risks, tummy tuck patients in Bergen County will be advised to wear compression stockings following surgery as well as a compression garment around the treated area to support the healing of your abdomen.

 Recovering from a Tummy Tuck / Abdominoplasty Surgery

 Patients who undergo a tummy tuck generally recover quite rapidly, however a loss of sensation in the area and minor discomfort may persist.
 Post-surgical swelling and bruising will subside gradually over the course of two weeks.
 A small amount of swelling may persist for months.

-A few days of of abdominal muscle spasm usually result in limited activity.
+A few days of abdominal muscle spasms usually result in limited activity.
 Stitches will be removed after approximately a week.
 On average, patients can return to work (in an office setting) and resume their normal activities after about two to three weeks.
 Some patients may require up to 4 weeks off from work.

-Recovery time is dependent upon your physical condition, how much skin and fat were removed and how closely you follow pre- and post-surgery instructions.
+Recovery time is dependent upon your physical condition, how much skin and fat were removed, and how closely you follow pre- and post-surgery instructions.

 Choosing the Right Plastic Surgeon for a Tummy Tuck in Bergen County

 Every day, Dr. Winters and Dr. Cohen use their surgical skill, experience and aesthetic sensibility to perform plastic and reconstructive procedures for patients in Northern NJ.
 Furthermore, the doctors meet with patients daily to discuss their plastic surgery objectives and provide professional advice.

 If the patient is a good candidate and decides to go forward, the surgeon partners with each patient for an excellent outcome.
 Our goal at Cohen/Winters is to deliver the tummy tuck result that precisely fits each patient’s anatomical needs and personal goals.